eprom/cbs/_pages/contribute/index.md

     nav: "contribute"
 ---

-As a humanitarian organization, the Norwegian Red Cross (NorCross) understands health needs and risks.
-However, we know practically nothing about programming, coding and otherwise building a software.
-This is why we need contributors to help us.
-Also, it gives technologists, designers, engineers and many others the opportunity to contribute with their skills and expertise for the direct benefit (i.e. lifesaving) of Red Cross volunteers and communities!
+As a humanitarian organization, the Norwegian Red Cross (NorCross) understands humanitarian health needs and risks.
+With the support of bright minds on programming, coding and software-building, we are creating a life saving tool.

+We are constantly looking for tech volunteers to help us with this!
+It gives technologists, designers, engineers and many others the opportunity to contribute with their skills and expertise for the direct benefit (i.e. lifesaving) of Red Cross volunteers and communities!

 <iframe src="https://www.youtube.com/embed/9E46qQnjfbI" width="560" height="315" frameborder="0"> </iframe>